teachingaway/teachingaway.github.io/pages/trademark-basics.md

 - The sale of wine within only one state was sufficient “use in commerce” where the wine bearing the mark was shipped to the trademark owner from an out-of-state source. *In re Silenus Wines, Inc.*, 557 F.2d 806, 194 USPQ 261 (C.C.P.A.
 1977).

-- Automotive service station located in one state was rendering services “in commerce” because services were available to customers travelling interstate on federal highways. *In re Gastown, Inc.*, 326 F.2d 780 (C.C.P.A.
+- Automotive service station located in one state was considered interstate commerce because the services were available to customers travelling interstate on federal highways. *In re Gastown, Inc.*, 326 F.2d 780 (C.C.P.A.
 1964).

-- A billiard parlor that only operated in one state satisfied the “use in commerce” requirement because its services were advertised in both Kansas and New York. *U.S. Shoe Corp. v.
-J. Riggs West, Inc.*, 221 USPQ 1020, 1022 (TTAB 1984).
+- A single-location billiard parlor was considered interstate commerce because its services were advertised in both Kansas and New York. *U.S. Shoe Corp. v.
+J. Riggs West, Inc.*, 221 USPQ 1020 (TTAB 1984).